Art, Science & Technology

 CRP has several indoor and outdoor applications, including measuring and modeling buildings, bridges, and other structures; calculating stockpile quantities; and creating a permanent 3-D record of accident scenes, artwork, and/or archaeological artifacts.

-We have been providing clients with premium aerial mapping and related services for over four decades, and has successfully completed strip and block mapping projects varying in size from a single stereo model to more than 1,000 models using vertical aerial imagery acquired from both aerial film cameras and digital sensors with photo scales ranging from 1”=80’ to 1”=2,500’.
+We have been providing clients with premium aerial mapping and photogrammetry services for over four decades, and have successfully completed strip and block mapping projects varying in size from a single stereo model to more than 1,000 models using vertical aerial imagery acquired from both aerial film cameras and digital sensors with photo scales ranging from 1”=80’ to 1”=2,500’.
 Building on a tradition of genuine client relationships, consistent protocols, and personalized services, we always promise excellence in product quality and customer service from the initial planning stage through the entire duration of the project.

-Martinez Geospatial’s aerial services include:
+Martinez Geospatial’s Photogrammetry services include:

 - Flight Mission Planning

 - Orthophotography Production

 - Planimetric / Topographic Mapping

 - Quantity Calculations

 - GIS Attribution and Formatting

 - Graphics & Visualization Services